Citations & Creating a Works Cited

 got your idea from another source

-Worried about Turn-It-In?
+Worried about Google's Plagiarism Check?

 As long as you have made a good faith effort to indicate the source(s) of your ideas, quotes (passages) and inspiration, you will be fine.
+When in doubt, give credit to others - acknowledge their work.